tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 About versions, they are hell!
 After personal experience of having different versions for each module / produced jar which was close to impossible to keep track of which was compatible with which, I decided to go with just one and the same version for all modules of the tool.
 This has the side effect of changes in any submodule, even the editor, which probably not everyone uses, will change the version for all even though no changes have been done for some modules.
 What have changed for each version is documented below so that you can determine if upgrading to the latest version is wanted/needed or not.

+#### 1.3.8

+Bad internal version dependencies in well ... probably from version 1.3.4 up to 1.3.7.
+The markdowndoc-maven-plugin were using a too old (hardcoded!!) version of markdown-doc-lib, which is the core of MarkdownDoc!
+It was pointing to version 1.3.3.
+This means that fixes in 1.3.4 and 1.3.5 were not available when maven plugin was used!
+It now uses ${project.version}.
+The command line jar and the editor have had the correct version dependency.

+Very sorry for this!

 #### 1.3.7

 * Bugfixes in the maven plugin.